-Lawmakers are debating new rule over presidential elections following a change in presidential terms in the amended constitution.
-According to the new constitution, the President will now serve one-term for 6 years.
+Lawmakers in Mongolia are considering new rules for presidential elections following a change in presidential terms under the modified constitution.
+The new rules dictate that the President shall serve a single six-year term.

-This means President Battulga if re-nominated from the Democratic Party (DP) and re-elected in 2021, could serve another 6 years until 2027.
-Such a rise of Battulga could shape Mongolian politics in the 2020s likely reversing pro-Western and liberal reforms introduced by ex-President Elbegdorj and Prime Minister Bayar in 2010s.
+If President Battulga is re-nominated by the Democratic Party (DP) and re-elected in 2021, he will be able to serve another six years until 2027.
+His potential re-election could overturn democratic and liberal changes implemented by President Tsakhiagiin Elbegdorj and Prime Minister Sanjiin Bayar in the 2010s.

-Furthermore, Battulga will likely further push his proposal on getting larger benefits from mineral deposits.
-Last summer, he proposed to institute a 51% of the after-tax profit from the exploitation of strategically important mineral deposits (read: OT and TT) to be transferred to the sovereign fund.
-The proposal was voted down by the MPP lawmakers during the constitutional reform debate last fall.
+Additionally, President Battulga may push for greater profits from mineral deposits, specifically by transferring 51 percent of the after-tax proceeds from the development of strategically vital mineral reserves to the sovereign fund.
+This proposal was rejected by MPP lawmakers during the constitutional change debate last fall.

 Former President Elbegdorj and other top Democratic Party figures have been critical of President Battulga's authoritarian-style governance, and they may attempt to prevent his re-nomination by the DP in 2021.